Nanjing Massacre

-The massacre finally wound down in early 1938.
-John Rabe's Safety Zone was mostly a success, and is credited with saving at least 200,000 lives.
-After the war, multiple Japanese military officers and Kōki Hirota, former Prime Minister of Japan and foreign minister during the atrocities, were found guilty of war crimes and executed.
-Some other Japanese military leaders in charge at the time of the Nanjing Massacre were not tried only because by the time of the tribunals they had either already been killed or committed seppuku (ritual suicide).
-Prince Asaka, as part of the Imperial Family, was granted immunity and never tried.
-The massacre has remained a wedge issue between modern China and Japan.
-Historical revisionists and nationalists in Japan have been accused of minimizing or denying the massacre.
+Rabe's Safety Zone was mostly a success, and is credited with saving at least 200,000 lives.
+After the war, Matsui and several other commanders at Nanjing were found guilty of war crimes and executed.
+Some other Japanese military leaders in charge at the time of the Nanjing Massacre were not tried only because by the time of the tribunals they had either already been killed or committed ritual suicide.
+Asaka was granted immunity as a member of the imperial family and never tried.